Update: Google AdWords is now rebranded to Google ads and you won’t face any problem while accessing Google Keyword Planner tool.

 Back in 2015, I was a newbie and had not a big amount to invest in premium keyword research tools.

-As Keyword Research is an important part of our SEO strategy, I was thinking how to find low competition keywords with high traffic and optimum CPC.
+As Keyword Research is an important part of our SEO strategy, I was thinking about how to find low competition keywords with high traffic and optimum CPC.

 Without GAKP, it was difficult to play and win the game of SEO.